- Office Address

 Cambridge, MA 02138

-Policy.
-He is interested in political economy and economic
+Public Policy.
+He is interested in political economy, with special

-formal "checks and balances".
-His research has focused on the
+His research has focused on topics such as the spatial distribution

-policy, and political instability.
-Born and raised in Rio de
+among others.
+Born and raised in Rio de Janeiro, Brazil, he

-Janeiro, Brazil, he holds a PhD from Harvard University, an MA from
+holds a PhD from Harvard University, an MA from the Pontifical

-the Pontifical Catholic University of Rio de Janeiro, and a BA from
+Catholic University of Rio de Janeiro, and a BA from the Federal

 Macroeconomic Theory and Policy